The Nerf Elite 2.0 Commander RD-6 was released in 2020, and makes for a great addition to any Nerf arsenal.

 The theme of the Nerf Elite Commander is packing a lot of customization options into a very affordable blaster.
 It is a spring-powered revolver-style blaster that holds 12 elite darts and shoots at 70 FPS.
 The five attachment points are a feature unmatched by any gun in its price range.

-Featured in our list of best Nerf revolvers, this gun comes highly recommended, but is it right for you?
+Featured in our list of best Nerf guns, this blaster comes highly recommended, but is it right for you?

 In this guide, we will dig a bit deeper into the Nerf Elite 2.0 Commander to help you identify its key features and learn specifics about its pros and cons.